remne/p1ib/README.md

    P1ib automatically register a sensor for each measurement point from your AMS into HA.

-Q: I have an Homey or other home automation system I want to use together with my p1ib.
+Q: I have a different home automation system than HA or Homey I want to use together with my p1ib.

 A: MQTT is the prefered protocol in p1ib.
 Messages will be sent out periodically if connected to an power meter.
 Easiest way is to
    "sniff" the messages with an local mqtt client (for example mosquitto_sub) to find out all topics available.
 Subscribe the topic '#' with mosquitto_sub to see all messages and topics.